NCAS-CMS/cf-python/CONTRIBUTING.md

 **Epoch** changes comprise

-  * support for epoch-version releases to the CF conventions (e.g. upgrading from CF-1.x to CF-2.y);
+  * support for epoch-version changes to the CF conventions (e.g. upgrading from CF-1.x to CF-2.y);
-  * support for epoch-version changes to the Python language (e.g. upgrading from Python 2 to Python 3).
+  * support for epoch-version changes to the Python language (e.g. upgrading from Python 2 to Python 3);
-  * *comprehensive* *backwards-incompatible* changes to the API;
+  * *comprehensive* *backwards-incompatible* changes to the API.

 **Major** changes comprise